beeyev/Mikrotik-RouterOS-automatic-backup-and-update/README.md

 ## Features:
-- Choose the script's operating mode based on your specific requirements.
-(See details below)
+- Select the script's operational mode according to your specific needs (details provided below).
-- The script generates backups of the entire system and exports the configuration.
+- This script is designed to create full system backups and export configurations.
-- Customize your preferred update channel.
+- Customize the update channel according to your preference.
-- When automatic updates are enabled, you can configure the script to install only patch versions of RouterOS updates. *For example, if the current RouterOS version is v6.43.6, the script will automatically install v6.43.7 (a new patch version) but not v6.44.0 (a new minor version).*
+- With automatic updates activated, the script can be set to apply only patch updates for RouterOS.
+For instance, should the current RouterOS version be v6.43.6, the script will autonomously upgrade to v6.43.7 (a patch update), while avoiding v6.44.0 (a minor update).*
-- The script includes essential device information into the email message, making it easy to identify the required backup among multiple devices.
+- The script also incorporates vital device details in the email alerts, facilitating easy identification of the necessary backup among several devices.
-- As a safety measure, the automatic update process will not initiate if the script is unable to send backups via email.
+- For added security, the script is programmed to stop the automatic update process if it fails to dispatch backups via email.
 - Routerboard firmware can be upgraded automatically based on the installed RouterOS version.

 ## Script operating modes: